jakubjezek001/jakubjezek001.github.io/content/posts/studio-funding/index.md

 Struggling studios operate in a perpetual state of emergency.
 Artists work overtime on outdated equipment because "we'll upgrade next quarter."
 Teams manually perform repetitive tasks because "we don't have time to automate right now."
 These are symptoms of merged budget thinking.

-==Thriving studios create breathing room for sustainable growth.
+Thriving studios create breathing room for sustainable growth.
 They can upgrade incrementally because infrastructure isn't competing with payroll for the same dollars.
-They can automate workflows because they've budgeted for pipeline development regardless of current project loads.==
+They can automate workflows because they've budgeted for pipeline development regardless of current project loads.

 One Prague-based studio I worked with became legendary for paying freelancer invoices within two days—unheard of in an industry where 60+ day payment terms are common.
 Their secret wasn't greater revenue; it was conscious financial division creating predictability and stability.